david-luna/annotatron/README.md

 }
 ```

 After doing this you are now capable of bootstrapping the application using `bootstrapModule` method.
-Usually this is don in the index file.
+Usually this is done in the index file.
 You may want to use `connectWindow` method to allow your app windows to receive events from the main process.

 NOTE: events are messages emitted without the need to respond to a query or a command.
 They are useful to notify something that is happening on the system